nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

    * Spacewalk can be replaced with Katello/Foreman or straight Pulp (**recommended to use Katello**, but you can try both)
    * You can replace KVM with ESXi if you wish, with specific caveats listed in the steps.
    * nagios can be replaced with icinga
-   * On EL7, you can replace firewalld with the regular iptables service - This may be required for your virtual host
+   * You can replace firewalld with the regular iptables service or nftables for 8 - This may be required for your virtual host

 .. note:: General Notes